yubobo/cdap/client/README.rst

 ::

-  // interact with the Reactor instance located at example.com, port 10000 ReactorClientConfig clientConfig = new ReactorClientConfig("example.com", 10000);
+  // Interact with the Reactor instance located at example.com, port 10000 ReactorClientConfig clientConfig = new ReactorClientConfig("example.com", 10000);

-  // construct the client used to interact with Reactor ApplicationClient appClient = new ApplicationClient(clientConfig);
+  // Construct the client used to interact with Reactor ApplicationClient appClient = new ApplicationClient(clientConfig);

-  // fetch the list of applications List<ApplicationRecord> apps = appClient.list();
+  // Fetch the list of applications List<ApplicationRecord> apps = appClient.list();

-  // deploy an application
+  // Deploy an application
   File appJarFile = ...;
   appClient.deploy(appJarFile);

-  // delete an application
+  // Delete an application
   appClient.delete("Purchase");

-  // list programs belonging to an application appClient.listPrograms("Purchase");
+  // List programs belonging to an application appClient.listPrograms("Purchase");

 DatasetClient